Simple Mushroom Beef Barley Soup

 There is nothing I want more in the winter than a steaming hot bowl of hearty soup, a big slice of sourdough bread and a glass of red wine.

-This beef, barley and mushroom soup is packed with antioxidant rich vegetables like mushrooms and kale or Swiss chard, grass fed lean beef and barley- the funny little grain that is chewy, full of fiber and so good.
+This beef, barley and mushroom soup is packed with antioxidant rich vegetables like mushrooms and kale or Swiss chard, ground beef and barley- the funny little grain that is chewy, full of fiber and so good.

 a bowl of soup, a plate of bread and white roses in a vase